gohugoio/hugo/docs/content/templates/functions.md

 Note: "ZgotmplZ" is a special value that indicates that unsafe content reached a CSS or URL context.

+### slicestr

+Slicing in Slicestr is done by specifying a half-open range with two indices, start and end.
+1 and 4 creates a slice including elements 1 through 3.
+The end index can be omitted, it defaults to the string's length.

+e.g.

+* `{{slicestr "BatMan" 3}}` → "Man"
+* `{{slicestr "BatMan" 0 3}}` → "Bat"

 ### title
 Convert all characters in string to titlecase.